waratuman/waratuman.github.com/_posts/2011-08-09-subjective-value-theory-and-christianity.md

 we value the most, and we can not look away because we are under the illusion that the idol can bring us to a state of satisfaction.
 It is valued so much that it can causes to cross moral and ethical bounds we would not normally cross.
-The satisfaction that is brings is only temporary.
+The satisfaction that brings is only temporary.
 It is likely that we will return once again to our idols seeking more and more.
 It can be more money, more power, or more affection.